 Finance Application Form

-Optimising a multi-channel B2C journey for conversion, clarity, and scalability
+Optimising a multi-channel B2C journey for conversion, clarity, and scalability.

 Overview

+The Deko Finance Application Form was the company’s core product experience, enabling consumers to apply for finance across multiple channels, including online, in-store, phone, and email journeys.
 As an omni-channel product, the application needed to provide a consistent and seamless experience across different touchpoints while serving a diverse ecosystem of users: end customers, merchants, and lenders.
+The project focused on redesigning and optimising the application journey, with a particular emphasis on improving mobile experience, reducing drop-offs, and enabling faster product iteration.

 My Role